MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-ama.md

 ms.topic: how-to
 ms.date: 03/12/2024
 ---
-# Enable file integrity monitoring with the Azure Monitor Agent
+# Enable file integrity monitoring (Azure Monitor Agent)

 In the Defender for Servers plan in Microsoft Defender for Cloud, [file integrity monitoring](file-integrity-monitoring-overview.md) feature provides visibility into machine changes by examining operating system files, Windows registries, application software, and Linux system files to detect suspicious tampering activity such as file and registry modifications.